Living Dead: Dan O'Bannon and John Russo's Living Dead spin-offs

 Then, in 1998, Russo went back to the original Night of the Living Dead to reshoot extra sequences into the film.
 This version, which was officially named Night of the Living Dead: 30th Anniversary Edition, added a subplot, alternate opening, and new score.
 Russo followed this with another Living Dead film, Children of the Living Dead.
+Finally, in 2026, Russo served as Producer on the newest Living Dead film, "Rebirth of the Living Dead" from prolific indie Filmmaker Dustin Ferguson.